UsSbaForgiveness/sba-csharp-client/README.md

 Response is same as Request Object &quot;SbaPPPLoanForgiveness&quot; with id and slug are populated.

-Please refer Document - Field mapping diagrams provided in the Wiki Page: https://github.com/UsSbaForgiveness/SBAPPPForgiveness/wiki
+Please refer Document - Field mapping diagrams provided in the API Page: https://ussbaforgiveness.github.io/

 # **Note**